 Ninth German Government Report on Older People

-On 6 July 2022, the Federal Minister for Senior Citizens, Lisa Paus, appointed the eleven members of the Expert Commission for the Ninth Government Report on Older People and tasked the experts with drawing up a report on "Ageing in Germany - Potential and Opportunities for Participation".
-The Ninth Government Report on Older People aims to present the diversity of living conditions among older people and explore whether all older people can participate in social life equally.
-It seeks to outline how opportunities for access can be safeguarded and potentially improved.
-The commission is scheduled to present its report, including recommendations to policymakers, in spring 2024.
+In January 2025 the Ninth Government Report on Older People "Ageing in Germany - Diversity of potential and inequality of opportunities for participation" was published.
+The report presents the diversity of living conditions among older people and explores whether all older people can participate in social life equally.
+It outlines how opportunities for access can be safeguarded and potentially improved.
+A short brochure of the report is also available.

 In Germany, a multitude of periodical reports provide information on the living situation of older people.
 Among these reports, the government reports on the situation of older people are particularly important and well-known.